 The game board, the playing cards and the game box are all illustrated with original drawings by artist Epp Margna.
 All the illustrations on the board are related to the Viking era, including themes from mythology, culture, shipping, nature and economic geography.
 The texts on the 64 playing cards also give small insights into the Viking Age.

 The game is made of natural materials and is as historically factual as possible.
 Birch, cherry, walnut and ebony trees have been used to make the wooden buttons, 50 melchior coins are reduced copies of dirhems found in the Viking Age settlement at Rõuge.
 The only plastic playing pieces are the dice, that were created to look like Viking era bone dice.

-The Vikings of the Eastern Road
+The Vikings of the Eastern Road - historical background

 The Vikings were mainly Scandinavian sailors, soldiers, explorers and merchants.
 Their expeditions extended far to the north and west, as well as to the east.
 To the east went mainly the people of Svealand and Götaland, who lived in the areas of modern Sweden.
 Birka became the main trade centre.
 In the eastern lands, the Vikings were also called Varangians.
 Vikings were also known as the Rus, derived from the name of the Roslagen region of eastern Sweden.
 Later, the name was transferred to the East Slavic tribes, where the Vikings stayed put.